danthedeckie/mdspec/README.md

 # mdspec
+"Declarative Model Specifications, from markdown-ish plain text files"

-Looking at defining models / object specification in "plain text" for working w/ designers &amp; clients
+Looking at defining models / object specification in "plain text" for working w/ designers &amp; clients.

 This is very much a hacky work-in-progress, / working out loud playground at the moment.

 # The big idea:

-Gerkin is decent for describing functional requirements.
-Django / Wagtail / CMS based sites often have many objects defined which automatically implement a tonne of features. (ie, A Page model with a few fields)
+Gerkin is alright for describing functional requirements - but the whole idea of "given/when/then" is very process oriented - whereas on Django / Wagtail / CMS based sites often have many objects defined which automatically implement a tonne of features. (ie, A Page model with a few fields).

+They're implemented declaratively, not functionally.

-Could we have something similar to gerkin for models / block functional requirements?
+Could we have something similar to gerkin for models / blocks that are declarative not functional?

+And could we use a declarative style of specification, but in a plain-english type of format to facilitate that in a way that's easy to understand & share betweeen techies & non-techies?

 ## Example:
 (syntax subject to change)